hxu-hms/jekyll-tutorial/docs/faq.md

 This `Gemfile` calls for Github Pages version 227.
 By referencing the [dependencies for Github Pages](https://pages.github.com/versions/){:target="_blank"}, we can see that Github Pages version 227 depends on Jekyll version 3.9.2 and Ruby version 2.7.4.
 Our site is trying to use an older version of Jekyll. *If your site is using other gems within the Gemfile, be sure to check and update those versions as well.*

-We can then revise our `Gemfile` to include
+We can then revise our `Gemfile` to include:
 ```
 gem "jekyll", "~> 3.9.2"
 ```